School of Tourism, Hospitality and Events Management, Faculty of Business and La

 Chris has bid for, won and delivered Knowledge Transfer Partnership projects in collaboration with UK tourism companies and destinations, and has led and advised government-sponsored destination tourism development and regeneration planning projects.

-A sound professional reputation is evinced by his appointment as tourism academic expert to assist the work of the Committee on Transport and Tourism of the European Parliament, and professional accreditations as Chartered Environmentalist and Chartered Scientist.
+Professional accreditations include Chartered Environmentalist and Chartered Scientist.
 Also membership of professional associations including the Tourism Society (1996; Fellow); the Institute of Place Management (Fellow); the Higher Education Academy (Fellow); and the Institution of Environmental Sciences.

 Chris's background is firmly in environmental policy planning and management for 'sustainable development'.
 He won a national 'greening the curriculum' award for devising courses in 'responsible' and 'sustainable' tourism - at under- and postgraduate levels - at Manchester Metropolitan University, and students studying his taught courses may gain a 'Carbon Literacy' certificate in addition to their regular study credits.